-It is our belief that young children learn best by being actively engaged and developmentally appropriate experiences.
+It is our belief that young children learn best through doing, playing movement, discovery, and active participation and first-hand concrete experiences.
 Kindergarten is the first step in the educational program and established the foundation for future learning.
-Our Kindergarten program integrates traditional subject matter in thematic units with centers where children actively learn by listening, speaking, writing, drawing, singing, thinking, and dramatizing.
+Our kindergarten program integrates traditional subject matter in thematic units with centers where children actively learn by listening, speaking, writing, drawing, singing, thinking, and dramatizing.